-After the election of the tenured members of the DPC, the floor will be open for nominations of 1 tenured alternate, 2 untenured voting members of the DPC, and 1 untenured alternate.
-For the tenured alternate position, all tenured faculty are eligible without regard for program.
-For the untenured voting and alternate positions, all qualified untenured members of the department may be nominated without regard for programs.
+After the election of the tenured members of the DPC, the floor will be open for nominations of 1 tenured alternate, 2 untenured voting members, and 1 untenured alternate.
+For the tenured alternate position, all tenured faculty are eligible without regard to program.
+For the untenured voting and alternate positions, all qualified untenured members of the department may be nominated without regard to program.

 Tenured faculty members will be elected to serve 2-year terms, on a staggered basis.
 The tenured alternate will serve a 1-year term.
-Untenured members and untenured alternates will serve 1-year terms.
+Untenured members and untenured alternates will serve a 1-year term.
 No faculty member may serve more than 2 consecutive terms.